 There are two main ways of challenging enforcement: (i) challenging the enforceability of the judgment itself and (ii) challenging enforcement by a particular route.

 A common method of challenging the enforceability of a judgment is on the basis that the court either did not have jurisdiction over the matter or the judgment is not final and is still being considered by the court.
 The following are by way of example.

 Such challenges often take place on the basis that either there are questions over the ownership of the asset and/or the prejudice that will be caused to the judgment debtor if the method of enforcement is allowed (allowing the judgment debtor further time to pay).

-Further, whilst a judgment for declaratory relief cannot itself be enforced (on the basis that there is nothing to enforce), in practice it may be possible to enforce the judgment if the defendant acts contrary to the declaration.
+Further, while a judgment for declaratory relief cannot itself be enforced (on the basis that there is nothing to enforce), in practice it may be possible to enforce the judgment if the defendant acts contrary to the declaration.
 As discussed above, this would usually take place by way of commencing new proceedings on the basis of the court's declaration and then seek to enforce the judgment in those new proceedings.

-There exists a central register of judgments.
+There is a central register of judgments.
 The relevant register is called the Register of Judgments, Orders and Fines for England & Wales.
 Both County Court and High Court judgments stay on the register for a period of six years.
 However, if the judgment debtor pays within one month, it is possible to get the judgment removed from the register.
-Further, if the judgment debtor pays after one month, it is possible to have the record of the judgment marked 'satisfied'.
+Further, if the judgment debtor pays after one month, it is possible to have the record of the judgment marked "satisfied".

 European Regime for EU/EFTA Court Judgments